GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 ```

 In short, `MonoSystems` are essential components that facilitate the sharing of code and data across `MonBehaviour` `Controllers` and other dynamic scripts, promoting decoupled interactions between individual features.
 These are bootstrapped into the game at runtime by the `AkashicGameManagerPrefab`, and their creation involves defining specific `interfaces` and companion `MonoBehaviour` classes, ensuring modularity and minimizing direct dependencies in the game's architecture.

-## EntitySystems

-**Note: Remove this section for any projects that do not use ECS.**

-In the hybrid core architecture, `EntitySystems` are intended to provide a clean interface for interacting with `Entities`, `Components`, and `Systems` within an ECS oriented architecture.
-This keeps much of the architectural headache when dealing with ECS styled code tucked away into a nice, neat corner and allows our game to be `MonoBehaviour` oriented first and foremost, while still allowing us to take advantage of the benefits of ECS.
-In general, however, `EntitySystems` allow for the same benefits that normal `MonoSystems` do in that they enable code and data sharing across the game without the need for tight coupling.
-For now, the general format for creating an `EntitySystem` is exactly the same as we would for a regular `MonoSystem`.

-In the future, we will likely create a `internal abstract class` that inherits from `MonoBehaviour`, and allows us to enforce implementation of specific methods that are unique to interacting with ECS portions of the architecture.
-As such, this section is TBD until an opportunity to design an `EntitySystem` arises.
-Once that happens, this section will be updated with more specific guidance and coding standards for `EntitySystems`.

 ## States